-It is no surprise that SharePoint annually collects more than US$2 billion from tens of thousands of businesses and tens of millions of users.
+In 2016, Microsoft SharePoint was used by 80 percent of the Fortune 100 companies – with no sign of usage slowing in the years to come.
+It should be no surprise, then, that SharePoint annually collects more than $2 billion from tens of thousands of businesses and tens of millions of users.

 In the simplest scenario, SharePoint can be installed on a single server.
-However, its ability to scale to large clusters, called farms, is what makes data loss risks increase tremendously.
-There is a simple rule simple – the more you back up, the less you lose.
+However, its ability to scale to large clusters, called farms, is what makes the risk of data loss increase to truly frightening levels.
+To counter this threat, plan your SharePoint backup with the same foundational knowledge you use for all your other system components – the more you back up, the less you lose.
 Back up every node in the cluster, every connected system, and every storage device – be it on the cluster nodes, or shared SAN LUNs.
 Don’t forget to back up Active Directory too – it’s often intertwined with your SharePoint.

-Not every backup solution is created equal.
-Your SharePoint uses Microsoft SQL database, and you have to choose an SQL-aware backup solution.
-At minimum, the solution should be able to back up individual databases, truncate logs, and restore the database in RECOVERY, NORECOVERY, and STANDBY modes.
+Not all backup solutions are created equal.
+Your company’s SharePoint application uses a Microsoft SQL database.
+To comprehensively protect it, then, you need a SQL-aware backup solution.
+At a minimum, your solution should be able to back up individual databases, truncate logs, and restore the database in RECOVERY, NORECOVERY, and STANDBY modes.

 3. Back up operating systems

-It’s not enough to just back up the SQL databases of your SharePoint installation for a reliable recovery.
+For a reliable recovery, it’s not enough to just back up the SQL databases of your SharePoint installation.
 SharePoint includes configuration files, application, and even Windows operating system registry settings, related to SharePoint.
 Use a disk-imaging backup solution to create complete backups of your entire nodes, not just databases.

-4. Perform offline backup before major infrastructure changes
+4. Perform an offline backup before major infrastructure changes

-If you planning to implement major changes to your SharePoint infrastructure, create a complete snapshot of your entire SharePoint farm first:
+If you’re planning to implement major changes to your SharePoint infrastructure, create a complete snapshot of your entire SharePoint farm first:

-- Boot each system with bootable media of a disk-imaging backup solution, like Acronis Backup 12, and create an offline image of your entire system;
+- Boot each system with bootable media from a disk-imaging backup solution and create an offline image of your entire system

-This operation will give you a snapshot of the entire farm, and if the infrastructure change fails for some reason, you can always roll back your entire setup to an operational state.
+This process will give you a snapshot of the entire farm, and if the infrastructure change fails for some reason, you can quickly and easily roll back your entire setup to an operational state.

 Not every recovery follows a disaster.
-Often you will face a need to restore one document or a folder, deleted or overwritten by mistake.
+More often than not, recovery procedures are put into place simply to restore a single document or folder that was accidentally deleted or overwritten.
 Choose a backup solution that can restore single documents or items from your SharePoint, without the need to restore the entire infrastructure.